midha-abhishek/abcretail/README.md

 ***DBeaver*** was used to visualize the ER Diagram.

+### HTTP API — GitHup Replication Setup

+To replicate an HTTP API with softline product datasets, ***GitHub*** was used.

+Some sample JSON datasets were created and uploaded to the ***GitHub*** Repository, which were later accessed through their raw links.
+The information about the data has been provided above.

 ### Service Principal and Azure Key Vault Setup

 Created an **Azure Default Directory*** application using ***Microsoft Entra ID***, and then created a `client secret`.